U.N. expert says UAE judicial system controlled by executive

 Her visit follows repeated allegations of judicial failings voiced by human rights groups monitoring the arrests of dozens of suspected Islamists over the past 1-1/2 years amid government worries about a spillover of Arab unrest.

 Knaul, making the first information-gathering visit to the UAE by an independent expert designated by the U.N.
-Human Rights Council , made no mention of these specific cases.
+Human Rights Council Council, made no mention of these specific cases.

 But she said that on her visit she had received credible reports of ill-treatment and torture.
 She said further that she was concerned by reports that authorities arresting people for alleged crimes against state security had "almost systematically" violated due-process and fair-trial guarantees which existed under national and international law.